The Taig Lathe

 Supplies (lots of hard to find tools even for non-gunsmithing...)

-edge finders, tap guides and Pee Dee threadwires I sell here as
+edge finders, tap guides and Pee Dee threadwires which I sell here as

 Based Discussion Groups, Usenet Groups

 Every day there are more and more machine shop

 being created on the web.
 Here are a few of the longer lasting and